221 Laurier Avenue East

 About Inter Pares:

-Inter Pares currently works with over 75 social justice organizations in 22 countries (ten in Africa, six in the Americas, and six in Asia).
-In F2020, 73% of international program expenditure went to the following three organizations: Burma Relief Centre ($2.4m), Likhaan Center for Women's Health - Philippines ($275k), and the Sudanese Organization for Research and Development ($191k).
-Inter Pares did not provide a breakdown of spending by program.
+Inter Pares currently works with over 70 social justice organizations in 22 countries (ten in Africa, six in the Americas, and six in Asia).
+The charity did not provide a breakdown of spending by its programs.

 My anchor